-Today marks the one year anniversary of my move to Mérida, Mexico (12.25.20).
+Today marks the one year anniversary of moving to Mérida Mexico (12.25.20 – I moved on 12.25.19).
 Moving to Mexico had been a dream of mine since 2006.
 I knew I would have to wait until the right time to move.
 My sons were still in school.
 I was growing a business.
 Emotional and mental health were a priority after my divorce in 2010.
 I kept my dream alive by setting the intention to move when the time was right.
 Patient and trust that the right time would come but my plans included a year without a home.
 I truly believe that we all have hopes and dreams.
 Sometimes these are the only things that keep us going from day to day.
 Whether the dream comes true or not, it is something to hope for because we have nothing if we do not have hope.

 The American Way